gradle/gradle-talks/talks/plugins/src/slides/03-tasks.md

 Tasks should be thin adapters.

 Avoid locking up functionality behind the `Task` mechanism.
-It's inflexible and makes things more difficult to test.

 Implement the functionality in POJO classes, and wrap them in task adapters.
-These adapters are optimised for the build language and execution model.

 Demo: `"03-custom-task/build-thin.gradle"`